Wednesday, October 13, 2010

 XERB PROGRAM SCHEDULE

 Early XERB program schedules show that there were only three other radio shows besides Wolfman's 9:00 pm to 3:00 am show that broadcast from the station.
 They were: Fat "Daddy" Washington from 11:00 am to 2:00 pm, The Nazz from 2:00 pm to 6:00 pm, and Ol' Joe Soul who took over after Wolfman's show, in the early morning hours of 3:00 am to 6:00 am.
 The fate of these DJs at XERB was not good.
-After a couple of years they either left or were fired.
-For example, program director, Ralph Hall (The Nazz) was fired in 1967 over programming conflicts with Wolfman.
+After a year or so, they either left or were let-go.
+For example, program director, Ralph Hull (The Nazz) was fired in 1967 over programming conflicts with Wolfman.
+Around the same time Art Hoehn a.k.a.
+Fat Daddy Washington returned to Minnesota to work for MPR.
 Lonnie Napier recalls that by the time he had begun to work for Wolfman in 1970, the only real radio show at the station was Wolfman's show.
 "He was on during the day from 3:00 to 6:00, and then again at night from around 10:00 pm to 1:00 am.
 The rest of it was all sold block programming," he said.
-The time was sold to a lot of preachers and a company called Turffcraft who would buy [horse] racing results from across the country and then a radio personality such as, Leo Herbert or Polo Hawkez would announce them by recreating certain races.
+The time was sold to a lot of preachers and a company called Turfcraft who would buy [horse] racing results from across the country and then a radio personality such as, Leo Herbert or Polo Jaquez (sp?) would announce them by recreating certain races.

-Above: Both sides of a book of matches advertising that the station announced racing results.
+Above: Both sides of a book of matches advertising the station's frequent broadcasting of racing results.

 ANYWHERE, ANYTIME